calebkennedy10/Automated-Greenhouse---BAE305/README.md

 ### Greenhouse Assembly
 #### Cooling System
 (The plumbing instructions for this section are intentionally a little vague.
-There are multiple ways to plumb this system, and our team believe that it is best for plumbing system to be custom fabricated for each application of this design.)
+There are multiple ways to plumb this system, and our team believes that it is best for plumbing system to be custom fabricated for each application of this design.)

 Two vent fan assemblies and one evaporative cooling system assembly are required to complete the cooling system.
 As mentioned previously, please refer to the SOLIDWORKS assembly files in order ot determine all 3D printed parts of the required to complete these assemblies.
 The vent fan assemblies will be mounted on one end of the greenhouse while the evaporative cooling assembly will be mounted on the other side.
 Assemble all sub assemblies prior to installation using 3mm screws.
 Use the mounting adapters for the all of the assemblies to mark the holes that will need to be drilled in the house to mount the components.
 All mounting holes will use 1/4"-20 hardware to hold components in place